xlladdins/xll/docs/Excel4MacrosH-P.md

     > documentation for your source application to see how it supports
     > object linking and embedding (OLE).

->
+> &nbsp;

-File\_name    is a text string specifying the file from which to create an OLE object.
+File\_name&nbsp;&nbsp;&nbsp;&nbsp;is a text string specifying the file from which to create an OLE object.

-Link\_logical    is a logical value indicating whether the new object based on file\_name should be linked to file\_name.
+Link\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value indicating whether the new object based on file\_name should be linked to file\_name.
 If it is not linked, the object is created as a copy or the file.
 Link\_logical is ignored if file\_name is not specified.
 If link\_logical is FALSE or omitted, then no link is established.

-Display\_icon\_logical    is a logical value corresponding to the Display as Icon checkbox.
+Display\_icon\_logical&nbsp;&nbsp;&nbsp;&nbsp;is a logical value corresponding to the Display as Icon checkbox.
 If it is FALSE or omitted, then the regular picture for the object is displayed.
 If it is TRUE, then the icon icon\_number found in icon\_file is displayed with the label icon\_label.
 If display\_icon\_logical is not TRUE, then icon\_file, icon\_number, and icon\_label are ignored.

-Icon\_file    is the name of the file where the icon to display is located.
+Icon\_file&nbsp;&nbsp;&nbsp;&nbsp;is the name of the file where the icon to display is located.

-Icon\_number    is the number of the icon within icon\_file that should be used.
+Icon\_number&nbsp;&nbsp;&nbsp;&nbsp;is the number of the icon within icon\_file that should be used.

-Icon\_label    is a text string indicating a label to display beneath the icon.
+Icon\_label&nbsp;&nbsp;&nbsp;&nbsp;is a text string indicating a label to display beneath the icon.
 If the parameter is an empty string ("") or is omitted, no label is displayed.

 **Remarks**